A comparison between Shapefit compression and Full-Modelling method with PyBird for DESI 2024 and beyond: Theory

-where \(P_{11}\) is the linear power spectrum of Cold Dark Matter (CDM) and baryons, usually obtained from Boltzmann codes such as \textsc{CLASS} \citep{Diego_Blas_2011} or \textsc{CAMB} \citep{Lewis_2011,Howlett_2012}.
-Different from the SPT model, which does not account for the failure of perturbation theories on small scales, in EFTofLSS, we have the counter terms \(c_{ct}, c_{r, 1}, c_{r, 2}\) to account for the short wavelength modes.
-Additionally, we have the stochastic terms \(c_{\epsilon, 1}, c_{\epsilon, 2}, c_{\epsilon, 3}\) to account for the stochastic way in which galaxies trace the underlying matter field and the impact of residual shot-noise on the power spectrum.
-Lastly, \(f\) is the linear growth rate of structure, \(\mu\) is the cosine of the line-of-sight angle, and \(\overline{n}_g\) is the number density of galaxies in the survey.\footnote{We follow \citep{d_Amico_2020} and set \(k_M\) (Inverse tracer spatial extension scale) \(= k_r\) (Inverse velocity product renormalization scale) \(= 0.7h \mathrm{Mpc}^{-1}\).
+where \(P_{\mathrm{lin}}\) is the linear power spectrum of Cold Dark Matter (CDM) and baryons, usually obtained from Boltzmann codes such as \textsc{CLASS} \citep{Diego_Blas_2011} or \textsc{CAMB} \citep{Lewis_2011, Howlett_2012}.
+The SPT kernels \(Z_n\) in equation (\ref{eq: GPS}) account for the effect of RSD, galaxy bias and nonlinearities.
+In EFTofLSS, we use the counter terms \(c_{ct}\), \(c_{r, 1}\), \(c_{r, 2}\) to account for the effect of short wavelength modes on the long wavelength modes, which is absent in the SPT model.
+Additionally, we have the stochastic terms \(c_{\epsilon, 1}\), \(c_{\epsilon, 2}\), \(c_{\epsilon, 3}\) to account for the stochastic way in which galaxies trace the underlying matter field and the impact of residual shot-noise on the power spectrum.
+Lastly, \(f\) is the linear growth rate of structure, \(\mu\) is the cosine of the angle between the vector $\boldsymbol{k}$ and the line-of-sight direction, and \(\overline{n}_g\) is the mean number density of galaxies in the survey.\footnote{We follow Ref.~\citep{d_Amico_2020} and set \(k_M\) (Inverse tracer spatial extension scale) \(= k_r\) (Inverse velocity product renormalization scale) \(= 0.7h \mathrm{Mpc}^{-1}\).
 However, the latest version of \textsc{PyBird} has the default setting of \(k_M = 0.7h \mathrm{Mpc}^{-1}\) and \(k_r = 0.25h \mathrm{Mpc}^{-1}\).
-We found the change in \(k_r\) has little impact on the constraints on Shapefit and cosmological parameters (see Appendix \ref{sec:version} for more detail).} In addition to the counter terms and stochastic terms, \textsc{PyBird} also has 4 bias parameters: \(b_1, b_2, b_3, b_4\) following the West Coast convention of the bias parameters \citep{Nishimichi_2020}.
+We found the change in \(k_r\) has little impact on the constraints on \textit{ShapeFit} and cosmological parameters (see Appendix \ref{sec:version} for more detail).} In addition to the counter terms and stochastic terms, \textsc{PyBird} also has 4 bias parameters: \(b_1\), \(b_2\), \(b_3\), \(b_4\) following the West Coast convention of the bias parameters \citep{Nishimichi_2020}.
 They enter in the redshift kernel \(Z_n\) calculations.
-The expressions of the redshift kernels can be found in equation (2.2) of \citep{d_Amico_2020}.
-EFTofLSS requires us to resum the effect of long wavelength displacements with the Lagrangian perturbative treatment \citep{d_Amico_2020} to get a more accurate estimation of the galaxy power spectrum.
-This is because the long wavelength displacement modes cannot be modeled perturbatively.
-The detail of IR-resummation of EFTofLSS \citep{Lewandowski_2018} in \textsc{PyBird} can be found in Appendix C of \citep{d_Amico_2020} and section 4.1 of \citep{d_Amico_2021}.
+The expressions of the redshift kernels are given in equation (2.2) of Ref.~\citep{d_Amico_2020}.
+EFTofLSS requires us to resum the effect of long wavelength displacements that cannot be treated perturbatively \citep{d_Amico_2020} to estimate the galaxy power spectrum better.
+This resummation is required because we cannot model the long wavelength displacement modes perturbatively.
+The IR-resummation terms of EFTofLSS \citep{Senatore_2015,Lewandowski_2018} in \textsc{PyBird} is given by \citep{d_Amico_2020, d_Amico_2021}